ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal-IDE-Lab.md

 Now it is your turn to take your Hello World program and program it onto one of the SP24 chips we have in the lab.
 You can use either a George board (CHIP=dsp24) or Bringup Board (CHIP=dsp24 or CHIP=bearly24) setup sitting at the lab stations.
 Make sure to connect the board to your personal or lab computer (which ever one you have been using to program so far) via USB-C. Since we do not have an FPGA mediating the programming, we are only able to use JTAG+OpenOCD to program our chip for this lab.

 Remember we have two types of memory onboard our PCBs, FLASH and DRAM.
-For this lab our program is small enough that we can store everything in FLASH, so when you compile your code use LINKER={CHIP}-flash
+For this lab our program is small enough that we can store everything in FLASH, so when you compile your code use LINKER=flash

+Compile your hello world program with these new configuration parameters.You will notice an error when you try to compile the program with the new chip configs.
+Once you find the error, you will want to use the Memory Map on the SP25 Digital Chip Wiki on the BWRC Gitlab to correct the missing memory address.

 > **Task 7**: Compile and run your hello world program on one of the chip test setups.
 Include a screenshot of the program load onto flash (0x2XXXXXX), the program waiting for input, and it printing on the chip.

 **Note:** If you every run into issues flashing the code, ie the load or gdb connection fail.
 Unplug the PCB, press and hold the BOOT button (SW3 on George), plug the PCB back in while holding the BOOT button and connect to OpenOCD and GDB before releasing the boot button.